uhlik/bpy/README.md

 * `Display` - percentage of displayed points
 * `Size` - point size in pixels
-* `Normals` - display point normals as lines, adjust line length with `Size` next to it
+* `Normals` - display point normals as lines, adjust line length with `Length` next to it
 * `Illumination` - enable extra illumination, works only when vertex normals can be loaded
 * `Light Direction` - light direction
 * `Light Intensity` - light intensity